Serial-Comma/computing-notes/README.md

 # computing-notes

+100% not mine it belongs to the sch

-Copyright Temasek Junior College 2022
+© Copyright Temasek Junior College 2022